McCaffrey faces challenge in union election

 Kevin McCaffrey faces challenge in union election

-Ford, 55, a 25-year union member, said he is running to lead the 2,000 member local because he still is upset about how the election was run three years ago.
+Ford, 55, a 25-year union member, said he is running to lead the 2,000-member local because he still is upset about how the election was conducted three years ago.
 Ford ran for vice president and his side initially won.
 But the union joint council called for a revote because about 150 union members failed to get ballots.

-Ford criticized McCaffrey for trying to do the job of a county legislator, which Ford said cuts into his full time job as union leader.
-He also attacks McCaffrey for mishandling of the union’s pension fund.
+Ford criticized McCaffrey (R-Lindenhurst) for trying to do the job of a county legislator, which Ford said cuts into his full time job as union leader.
+He also attacks McCaffrey for allegedly mishandling the union’s pension fund.

 The pension issue arose when many unionized trucking companies went out of business and the 2008 Wall Street crash created a shortage in benefits funds to pay members.

-McCaffrey, who has led the union since 2000, said he lobbied successfully for a change a federal law that barred law benefit reductions even when funds become depleted.
+McCaffrey, who has led the union since 2000, said he lobbied successfully to change a federal law that barred benefit reductions even when funds become depleted.

 “I believe people see me as more the solution, rather than the problem,” McCaffrey said.

-McCaffrey also noted that the last time he ran for the presidency, he was embroiled in tough legislative battle against Democrat Tim Sini, who has since become Suffolk County district attorney.
+McCaffrey also noted that the last time he ran for the union presidency, he was embroiled in tough legislative battle against Democrat Timothy Sini, who has since become Suffolk County district attorney.

 “I’ve been doing my leg work and I believe have a lot of support,” said Ford.